-By the time the ABC picked up the story, Dr Boyapati and his coauthors had moderated their finding to 0.74kg CO2 for trams compared with 0.25kg for cars.
+By the time the ABC picked up the story in 2003, Dr Boyapati and his coauthors had moderated their finding to 0.74kg CO2 for trams compared with 0.25kg for cars.
 This was still an alarming figure, and for some time an ABC ‘Greenhouse FAQ’ carried a highly pessimistic claim about tram travel as a result:

 [T]he Melbourne researchers showed that in greenhouse terms trams truly suck….Increasing occupancy up to about 80-90% would improve the story for trains and buses, but even that won’t help the figure for trams – they really should only be making a one-way trip to the depot.

 So, on what evidence did Dr Boyapati et al. reach such a provocative conclusion?
 The truth is we simply don’t know, because their actual paper didn’t provide any!